fbpx

 Giorgi Noniashvili, member of the recently launched Federalist party and a spouse of Sopo Gelava, claimed that the authorities had confiscated ‘all devices’ from their flat.

-Also on Thursday morning, police raided the Georgian offices of Concentrix, a US multinational technology firm, reportedly of stand-up comedian Onise Tskhadadze, and another individual — Valeri Tkesheleashvili — in Kutaisi.
+Also on Thursday morning, police raided the Georgian offices of Concentrix, a US multinational technology firm, as well as reportedly raiding the homes of stand-up comedian Onise Tskhadadze, and another individual — Valeri Tkesheleashvili — in Kutaisi.
 Onise Tskhadadze and his brother, Sandro Tskhadadze, are reportedly Concentrix employees.
 It was not immediately clear if the incidents were connected.

 Opposition-leaning TV channels quoted Sopo Gelava and her family’s lawyer as saying that they were informed on the spot that an investigation was being conducted into fraud, tax evasion, and money laundering, and that investigators were looking into a contractor company for the Atlantic Council.